ela4490/resources/README.md

 # Resources
-List of Learning Resources for Software Developers
+This repository contains a list of Learning Resources for Software Developers.
+The books are available for easy reference and can be downloaded.